<img src="https://www.astute-7-visionary.com/808803.png" style="display:none;">

 From automated software that can scan your website for common issues to professional services that offer a human touch, there’s a solution for every need and budget.
 We’ll walk through some of the most helpful options for testing your digital presence, getting expert advice, and even finding financial assistance to fund your accessibility upgrades.

-Accessibility Testing Software
+Top Tools for Accessibility Testing

 A great first step in checking your website’s compliance is using automated software.
 These tools can quickly scan your site and flag potential issues that might create barriers for users with disabilities.
 For example, the WAVE Web Accessibility Evaluation Tool is a free resource that helps you see your web content from the perspective of someone with a disability, making it easier to identify areas for improvement.
 Another option, Accessibe, can run a free audit to see how your site stacks up against WCAG standards.
 While these tools are incredibly helpful for catching low-hanging fruit, remember they are just a starting point and can’t replace a manual review.